RWTH-EBC/AixWeather-WebApp/README.md

 ## License

-The weather tool is released by RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate and is available under a 3-clause BSD license.
+The AixWeather Web App is released by RWTH Aachen University, E.ON Energy Research Center, Institute for Energy Efficient Buildings and Indoor Climate and is available under a 3-clause BSD license.
 See [license](LICENSE).

 ## Curious for More?